cioccarellia/lib-template-android/README.md

 - Publishing on MavenCentral through github releases [off]

 # Deploying
-If you intend to deploy your library to MavenCentral (assuming your accounts and GPS keys are correctly configured, more detail in the guide below) you can do it in two different ways:
+If you intend to deploy your library to MavenCentral (assuming your accounts and GPG keys are correctly configured, more detail in the guide below) you can do it in two different ways:
 - Via local commands (the project is equipped with a dependency to deploy AARs).
-The Android Studio action is called `publishReleasePublicationToSonatypeRepository`.
+The Gradle task is called `publishReleasePublicationToSonatypeRepository`.
   Your data in this case has to be filled in `local.properties`, to be kept off vcs, and it naturally must match your publication data for the deployment to work.
     ```
     signing.keyId=                # Your GPG Key ID